Support Home Experiment Builder Experiment Tree Nodes

 Completion Criteria

-1. Complete Both Tasks [Default]: regardless of number of switches, the participant will be made to complete both tasks fully.
+• Regardless of number of switches, the participant will be made to complete both tasks fully

-2. Complete Primary Task: the participant will be made to complete the Primary Task.
+• The participant will be made to complete the Primary Task

-3. Complete Primary Task: the participant will be made to complete the Secondary Task.
+• The participant will be made to complete the Secondary Task

-4. Time Limit: Once a set time limit is reached, regardless of the participant's progress in either task, the participant will be advanced to the next node after the primary task in the experiment tree.
+• Once a set time limit is reached, regardless of the participant's progress in either task, the participant will be advanced to the node that comes after the Primary Task in the experiment tree

-Note: you must set a time (in ms) in the 'total time limit' setting for the Time Limit setting to work correctly.
+You must set a time (in ms) in the 'Total Time Limit' setting for the Time Limit setting to work correctly.
 Do not use this setting when switching between two questionnaires.
-This is because questionnaire metrics are recorded upon completion of a questionnaire.
-The Time Limit criteria means that neither questionnaire may be finished, meaning no metrics are recorded.
+This is because questionnaire metrics are recorded only upon completion of each page.
+The Time Limit criteria means that participants may be moved on before they complete the current page, risking data loss.

 Total Time Limit

-Type a numerical value for the total (maximum) amount of time (in ms) a participant may spend across the two tasks.
+Enter the maximum total amount of time (in ms) a participant may spend across the two tasks.

 Randomiser Node